Here you’ll find answers to some of the most frequently asked questions about Sea Link.

 Limits of Deviation lie within the Draft Order Limits, they give us flexibility when constructing the project in case of unforeseen circumstances (such as unexpected environmental constraints), they allow us to move infrastructure within the Draft Order Limits.
 We would not need all of the land within the draft order limits, but permanent infrastructure could be installed within the Limits of Deviation.

-Within our outline code of construction practice, we are considering a range of measure that would help control the management of impacts on local traffic and transport.
+Within our outline code of construction practice, we are considering a range of measures that would help control the management of impacts on local traffic and transport.
 Our traffic management plan will set out how we plan to reduce route and journey mileage to and ensure considerate parking practices in local areas.
 We will work closely with the local authority and take guidance from them to further reduce our impact such keeping our movements to earlier in the day.

-We don’t anticipate closing any public footpaths permanently, but we will need to redirect public rights of way during the construction phase and possibly permanently Our traffic management plan will set full details of where and when these will be implemented.
+We don’t anticipate closing any public footpaths permanently, but we will need to redirect public rights of way during the construction phase and possibly permanently.
+Our traffic management plan will set full details of where and when these will be implemented.
 We will keep the community informed at all times and provide as much notice as possible.

 What's energy resilience got to do with movie marathons?
 Find out how – and why – we’re connecting more clean energy to power the things you love.